Graduate Degree

 This space studies program also consists of online classes with monthly start dates and no set login times.
 You may participate in class discussions and submit assignments each week from anywhere with internet access.

-• No Application Fee Label goes here
+• No Application Fee For undergraduate & master’s-level courses

-• Courses Start Monthly Label goes here
+• Courses Start Monthly Enroll now, start next month

 • All AMU master's degree/graduate certificate programs require a bachelor’s degree (or higher) from an institution whose accreditation is recognized by the Council for Higher Education Accreditation (CHEA®).
 Please read all graduate admission requirements before applying to this program and be prepared to submit the required documentation.